Permanent exhibition

 The Observatory presents an overview of the Giverny Capital Collection, bringing together the work of some forty renowned artists including Richard Long, Rodney Graham, Ron Terada, Sophie Calle, Michael Snow, William Kentridge, Julia Dault, Doris Salcedo, Anne Truitt, Roni Horn, Olafur Eliasson, Nicolas Baier, Pierre Dorion, Jocelyne Aloucherie, Edmund Alleyn and Manuel Mathieu.

-The site is open to the public from May to autumn, by appointment.
+The site is open to the general public from late spring through fall, by appointment.

 Ron Terada, Five Coloured Words in Neon, 2003.
 Red, orange, yellow, blue and green neon.
 Courtesy of the artist and Catriona Jeffries Gallery, Vancouver.
 Photo: Maxime Brouillet.